10000bees's reviews

 • Flaws of characters a main focus?
 Yes

-Thank you to NetGalley/Kensington for the e-ARC!
+Thank you to NetGalley/Pantheon for the e-ARC!

 Go to review page